Lectures on Foliation Dynamics: Barcelona 2010: Matchbox Manifolds

 Analogous to the case for foliated manifolds, for a matchbox manifold $\fM$ one can define the growth rates of leaves, geometric entropy, and also the foliation geodesic flow.
 The one missing property is the infinitesimal transverse behavior, as the transverse zero-dimension hypotheses implies there are no transverse vectors.
 This issue will be discussed in section~\ref{sec-shapedynamics}.

-Next, we consider a selection of examples where matchbox manifolds naturally arise.
-The reader will note, that whereas section~\ref{sec-basics} of these notes introduced some of the simplest examples of foliated manifolds, the examples below are at the opposite extreme, in that they are essentially the most abstract constructions available.
+Next, we consider a selection of examples where matchbox manifolds arise naturally.
+The reader will note, that whereas section~\ref{sec-basics} of these notes introduced some of the simplest examples of foliated manifolds which can be visualized, the examples below are at the opposite extreme, in that they are essentially impossible to visualize.

 If $\fM \subset M$ is an exceptional minimal set in a compact foliated manifold $M$, then with the restricted foliation, $\fM$ is a matchbox manifold.
 For codimension-one foliations, the study of exceptional minimal sets was started in 1960's with work of Sacksteder \cite{Sacksteder1964, Sacksteder1965, SackstederSchwartz1965}, and Hector's Thesis \cite{Hector1972} introduced many of the subsequent themes for their study \cite{CandelConlon2000, CandelConlon2003, CantwellConlon1988a,Hurder1991, HLa2000, Hurder2002, Matsumoto1988, Plante1975, Walczak1996}.
 The dynamical and topological properties of exceptional minimal sets in higher codimensions are not well-understood.
 The case of exceptional minimal sets will be discussed further in the next section.